pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

-Philanthropy and legacy are not separate from your Legacyâ€”they are integral to it.
+Philanthropy and legacy are not separate from your Legacy—they are integral to it.
 True wealth is not measured solely in financial terms but in the impact you create, the values you live, and the legacy you leave.
-Legacy Codex's 365-year vision extends far beyond business successâ€”it encompasses creating lasting positive change in your community and the world.
+Legacy Codex's 365-year vision extends far beyond business success—it encompasses creating lasting positive change in your community and the world.

 Remember that building a philanthropic legacy is:
 - An ongoing journey, not a destination